rise8-us/neverl8/README.md

 # neverl8

-**neverl8** is a streamlined Go application utilizing the Go-Chi router, GORM ORM, showcasing calendar operations within a PostgreSQL environment.
+**neverl8** is a streamlined Go application utilizing the Go-Chi router, GORM ORM, Postgres, and a Vue frontend utilizing Vuetify components.
 Designed for simplicity and efficiency, this project will serve as the essential scheduler for Rise8.

 ## Prerequisites